-A detailed analysis of the dataset, the adopted methodology for the measurements capturing and the determination of the class label per subject have been made by the authors in [35].
+A detailed analysis of the dataset, the adopted methodology for the measurements capturing and the determination of the class label per subject have been made by the authors in [45].
 The dataset we relied on comes from the UCI Machine Learning Repository [2].
 There are 10 predictors, all quantitative, and a binary dependent variable, indicating the presence or absence of breast cancer.
-Specifically, the attributes are Age (years), Body Mass Index (BMI) (kg/m2), Glucose (mg/dL), Insulin (μ U/mL), Homeostasis Model Assessment (HOMA), Leptin (ng/mL), Adiponectin (μ g/mL), Resistin (ng/mL) and Monocyte Chemoattractant Protein-1 (MCP-1) (pg/dL).
-The total number of participants is 116, of which 64 (or 55.2%) have been diagnosed with breast cancer and 52 (or 44.8%) have not.
-Statistical details about the features in the given dataset are illustrated in Table 1.
+Specifically, the attributes are Age (years), Body Mass Index (BMI) (kg/m2) that is associated with the subjects' categorization as overweight and obese, Glucose (mg/dL), Insulin (μ U/mL), Homeostasis Model Assessment (HOMA), Leptin (ng/mL), Adiponectin (μ g/mL), Resistin (ng/mL) and Monocyte Chemoattractant Protein-1 (MCP-1) (pg/dL).